SARAYU2211/Task-3-pipeline-processor-design-/README.md

 ## Customization

 - You can modify the initial values in the instruction or data memory in `pipelined_processor.v` to test different programs.
-- Add more instructions or features as needed for your coursework or experiments.
+- Add more instructions or features as needed for your coursework or experiments

-## Contact

-For questions or suggestions, please contact [Your Name] at [your email].